-- Potential: the space of admissible possibilities the system can support - Generative Basis: the shared foundation that allows change to be expressed at all - Dynamics / Disposition: how change unfolds locally and persists across updates
+- Potential: the space of admissible possibilities the system can support. - Generative Basis: the shared foundation that allows change to be expressed at all. - Dynamics / Disposition: how change unfolds locally and persists across updates.

-While all nine degrees of freedom define the space of potential, the degrees of excitation, quantity, and quality form a shared generative basis upon which both dynamics and disposition operate.
+While all nine degrees of freedom define the space of potential, excitation, salience, and modality form a shared generative basis that enables expression without defining its specific outcomes.
 Neither subspace owns this basis, yet neither is meaningful without it.
 It is the minimal basis required for any change to be expressible, scalable, and characterisable.
+Excitation functions as a capacity or gain field that permits expression, while salience and modality characterise how that expression manifests.

 The dynamical subspace admits a dual interpretation, consisting of a locally realised state and a regulating state.
-The locally realised state describes how change is expressed during an update, operating over the shared generative basis through excitation, quantity, and available qualitative distinctions, without defining or selecting them.
+The locally realised state describes how change is expressed during an update, operating over the shared generative basis through excitation, salience, and available modal distinctions, without defining or selecting them.
 The regulating state imposes global constraints associated with activation, entropy, and coherence, bounding which forms of expression remain viable across successive updates.

-The dispositional subspace may be interpreted as applying a reward-like weighting across branching structure, biasing which identities or configurations are more likely to persist over time.
+The dispositional subspace may be interpreted as applying a reward-like weighting across branching structure, biasing which identities or configurations are more likely to persist over time, increasing their salience.
 In this sense, reward does not imply intention or optimisation, but functions as a structural influence on persistence and salience.